LucaRomanato/Flutter-UI_days/flutterUI-day2/README.md

 # FlutterUI-day1

-first UI with flutter in this  -*i don't know how many*- quarantene days
+second UI with flutter in this  -*i don't know how many*- quarantene days

 ## Getting Started